-What NOT to Say in Yard Sale Ads…these are based on real ads I’ve seen on Craig’s List, and I read a bazillion and been to a million.
+What NOT to Say in Yard Sale Ads…these are based on real ads I’ve seen on Craig’s List, and I read a bazillion of them because I go to sales every weekend.
 You want to draw a crowd.
 How should you word your ad?
 Scroll down for tips at the bottom.
 I can definitely tell you what NOT to say!
 Check out commonly seen ad content below:

 *Ads with an incomplete address or no address..a no brainer, but you would be surprised how often this info is missing.